betalantz/intro_instances_properties/script.md

 Instance variables are a way to give properties to objects instantiated from a class also called _internal state_ because the properties of an object are private until exposed

-NB: it's convention to name our getter and setter methods after the variables they access (because why be obtuse?) but it's not required
+- NB: it's convention to name our getter and setter methods after the variables they access (because why be obtuse? programming is already hard enough) but it's not required by Ruby for the code to run/execute

 # Attr_accessor
-_first can recap what we've covered so far_
+_if there's time, this is a good place to quickly recap what's been covered so far_
 - normalize `@the_name` to `@name`
-- continues to add readers and writers for `@coat_color` and `@breed`
+- continue to add readers and writers for `@coat_color` and `@breed`

+_004_attributes_and_instances.rb_
 ```ruby
 class Dog
     def bark